Welcome to CS101: Introduction to Computer Science I

 Tips for Success

-CS101: Introduction to Computer Science I is a self-paced course, which means that you can decide when you will start and when you will complete the course.
-There is no instructor or an assigned schedule to follow.
-We estimate that the "average" student will take 52 hours to complete this course.
-We recommend that you work through the course at a pace that is comfortable for you and allows you to make regular progress.
-It's a good idea to also schedule your study time in advance and try as best as you can to stick to that schedule.
+CS101: Introduction to Computer Science I is a self-paced course, meaning you can decide when to start and complete the course.
+We estimate the "average" student will take 52 hours to complete.
+We recommend studying at a comfortable pace and scheduling your study time in advance.

 Technical Requirements